 Science & Regulation

 Also known as E414, Acacia gum is a vegetal hydrocolloid that comes from trees.

 Acacia gum is not a tree sap, or a resin, it is a tree exudate.
 From a chemical perspective, acacia gum is a complex non starch polysaccharide with a small fraction of protein.
 Acacia gum is composed of 4 sugars, and is referenced as an additive by the EFSA (European Food Safety Authority) under number E414.

 Legal varieties of acacia gum

 Thousands of acacia varieties grow on earth.
 However, according to Food Codex, acacia gum can only come from 2 varieties of acacia trees: Acacia Senegal and Acacia Seyal.

-In consumer products, Acacia Gum can be labelled as various appelations: “arabic gum”, “acacia gum”, E414, “acacia fiber”.
+In consumer products, Acacia Gum can be labelled as various appelations: “arabic gum”, “acacia gum”, E414, and “acacia fiber”.

 Acacia gum is a healthy product that is recognized as a fiber and is a source of prebiotics.
 Acacia gum is universally recognized as safe, and has been proven to have no negative impact on health.